Surendra-T/GritCoin/README.md

 ## Credits
 Developed by Surendra Tripathi as the CS50x 2025 Final Project.
-Big thanks to the CS50 staff and community for documentation and testing utilities.

 GritCoin – Encouraging balance between time, money, and growth.